ENG-Jole/engjoledotnet/content/posts/googlefoobar_2.md

 ## Creating an Algorithm for the Length of a Smarandache-Wellin Number

-First, I ended up creating a specific version of a SWN length algorithm using the aformentioned _number of primes < m_ sequence as bounds for a piecewise function:
+First, I ended up creating a specific version of a SWN length algorithm using the aforementioned _number of primes < m_ sequence as bounds for a piecewise function:
 {{<highlight py>}}
 # For the nth SWN, return the total number of digits
 def swn_length(n):